todd-roberts/HWPBA/README.md

 - Steps to reproduce
 - (Optional) a small .blend or screenshots

-## Tip jar

-If this helped and you want to toss a thank-you: <PUT_TIP_JAR_LINK_HERE>

 ---

 License and contributions: PRs welcome.
-Use at your own risk; see LICENSE for details.
+Use at your own risk.